tipscrips/Event-delegation/README.md

-# JUST SMALL TEXT PROJECT
+# JUST SMALL TEST PROJECT

 Test mini-project with the use of event delegation